myriadrf/LimeSuiteNG/docs/gettingStarted/windows/package.rst

 .. note::

-   Optionally, you can specify metapackage version ``limesuiteng=25.1.0`` or version and build string ``limesuiteng=25.1.0=hba12d79_0`` to install exact metapackage version and it's components.
+   Metapackage and gnuradio package version specification is optional.
+You can specify version ``limesuiteng=25.1.0`` or version and build string ``limesuiteng=25.1.0=hba12d79_0`` to install exact metapackage or gnuradio package version and it's components.
+If version is not specified, conda will install the latest most compatible package versions.

 .. note::

    You can check out limesuiteng versions by executing the following command - ``conda search limesuiteng``.
+To search for gnuradio versions use - ``conda search gnuradio``.

 If you only need certain LimeSuiteNG components, for example, development files, you can install a metapackage sub-package as a standalone package: